bobbycomet/sus-tracker-twitch-bot/README.md

 # sus-tracker-twitch-bot V3 is current
+Make sure all dependencies are installed, these are the imported libraries.
 A Python application bot that reads chats and checks for sus words to give a sus level Add Suspicious Words:
 Type the word you want to monitor into the box and click "Add Word."